Akaryatrh/svg-assets/README.md

 That's where **svg-assets** comes to the rescue !
 It'll parse any template file to find `<svga>` tags and replace them with related assets files.

+Let's say you have a file called `my-pretty-chart.svg` located in your `/path-of-your-assets` folder.
+Now you can add a new tag `<svga>my-pretty-chart.svg</svga>` in one of your template file and **svg-assets** will find and replace it with the orginal `svg` file.
+That way, you don't need to pollute your template files with svg sources.

 ## Installation